WSGR logoWSGR logo

 • Community Leadership

-Mark has received numerous accolades over his career.
-He has been recognized as a “Top 100 Lawyer” by the Daily Journal, a “Legal Lion” by Law360, and one of the “Leading Litigators in America” by Lawdragon, and he is listed in The Best Lawyers in America.
-He is an elected member of the American Academy of Appellate Lawyers and the California Academy of Appellate Lawyers, and serves on the board of the Association of Business Trial Lawyers.
+Mark has received numerous accolades in private practice as well.
+He has been recognized as a “Top 100 Lawyer” by the Daily Journal, a “Legal Lion” by Law360, and one of the “Leading Litigators in America” by Lawdragon; he is also listed in The Best Lawyers in America.
+He is an elected member of the American Academy of Appellate Lawyers and the California Academy of Appellate Lawyers, and served on the board of the Association of Business Trial Lawyers.
 In 2020, he was appointed to the Los Angeles Police Commission’s Advisory Committee on Building Trust and Equity, a group created to develop police reforms in Los Angeles.
-He has also received commendations from the Anti-Defamation League, the Supreme Court of Thailand, the FBI, the Department of Defense, the Bureau of Alcohol, Tobacco, Firearms and Explosives, and the Federal Bar Association.
+In 2026, he was retained by four California trial courts to represent them before the California Supreme Court.

 Experience

-Mark has received numerous accolades over his career.
-He has been recognized as a “Top 100 Lawyer” by the Daily Journal, a “Legal Lion” by Law360, and one of the “Leading Litigators in America” by Lawdragon, and he is listed in The Best Lawyers in America.
-He is an elected member of the American Academy of Appellate Lawyers and the California Academy of Appellate Lawyers, and serves on the board of the Association of Business Trial Lawyers.
+Mark has received numerous accolades in private practice as well.
+He has been recognized as a “Top 100 Lawyer” by the Daily Journal, a “Legal Lion” by Law360, and one of the “Leading Litigators in America” by Lawdragon; he is also listed in The Best Lawyers in America.
+He is an elected member of the American Academy of Appellate Lawyers and the California Academy of Appellate Lawyers, and served on the board of the Association of Business Trial Lawyers.
 In 2020, he was appointed to the Los Angeles Police Commission’s Advisory Committee on Building Trust and Equity, a group created to develop police reforms in Los Angeles.
-He has also received commendations from the Anti-Defamation League, the Supreme Court of Thailand, the FBI, the Department of Defense, the Bureau of Alcohol, Tobacco, Firearms and Explosives, and the Federal Bar Association.
+In 2026, he was retained by four California trial courts to represent them before the California Supreme Court.

 Education